AidaDSP/AidaDSP.github.io/aida_dsp_os.md

 ### Credits

-This product would not exists without the impressive work of the guys at **Moddevices** and the big community that they created around their product.
-Last but not least, Aida DSP OS wouldn't exist without open source software.
-We want to actively contribute to the Mod Duo community and the open source software and we're looking for the best options to do so.
+Aida DSP OS wouldn't exist without open source software.
+We want to actively endorse and contribute to the open source community and we're always looking for the best options to do so.

+We're not directly affiliated with **Moddevices**.
+All product and company names are the registered trademarks of their original owners.

 [Go to the Home Page]({{ '/' | absolute_url }})